tonirilix/tech-cheat-sheet/docker/docker-php-example.md

 ```

-Because I needed to run some commands I had to create the following [[docker-file]]
+Because I needed to run some commands, I had to create the following [[docker-file]]

 ```dockerfile
 # Docker image with configured apache